In the EBD Blog

 If you’re primarily wearing them as a fashion statement, then any color can be the ‘best’.
 But if you’re wearing them for a specific activity, then there are some colors that are better suited.

-For computer use, if blue light blocking glasses don’t seem to be enough, you might want to consider rose tinted lenses.
+For computer use, if blue light filtering glasses don’t seem to be enough, you might want to consider rose tinted lenses.
 They’ve proved to be particularly helpful for people who suffer from migraines.

 For indoor or snow sports, you might consider wearing yellow tinted sunglasses.
 These help to increase contrast in hazy, foggy or low-light conditions.
 Some people feel they help with night driving, too.